-Evita is a senior lecturer of psychology and is currently employed at Federation University Australia, Victoria, Berwick Campus.
+Evita March, PhD, is a senior lecturer of psychology and is currently employed at Federation University Australia, Victoria, Berwick Campus.

-Evita's areas of research expertise include mate preferences, personality, and online behaviours.
-She is currently involved in research exploring predictors of online antisocial behaviours and mate strategies.
+Evita's areas of research expertise include cyberpsychology, personality, and interpersonal relationships.
+She is currently involved in research exploring predictors of online antisocial behaviours and relationships.
 Evita has also conducted research on gender roles and sexuality, and has a keen interest in interpersonal relationships and interactions.

-Evita is a member of the Society of Australasian Social Psychologists (SASP) and the International Society for the Study of Individual Differences (ISSID).
+Evita is a member of the International Society for the Study of Individual Differences (ISSID).

 A selection of publications include:

 Grieve, R., & March, E. (2020).
 Just Checking’: Vulnerable and Grandiose Narcissism Subtypes as Predictors of Phubbing.Mobile Media & Communication.
 In Press.

 Waddell, C., Van Doorn, G., March, E., & Grieve, R. (2020).
 Dominance or deceit: The role of the Dark Triad and hegemonic masculinity in emotional manipulation.
 Personality and Individual Differences, 166. doi: 10.1016/j.paid.2020.110160

 March, E., Litten, V., Sullivan, D., & Ward, L. (2020).
 Gender, Dark Personality Trait Subtypes, and Intimate Partner Cyberstalking.Personality and Individual Differences 163. doi: 10.1016/j.paid.2020.110084

 March, E., & Steele, G. (2020).
 High esteem and hurting others online: Trait sadism moderates the relationship between self-esteem and Internet Trolling.Cyberpsychology, Behavior, and Social Networking. doi: 10.1089/cyber.2019.0652